mcbenjemaa/s3www-deployment/README.md

 This will list all the pods and services in the `s3www` namespace, including the s3www app and MinIO.

-if you have set `LoadBalancer` service or an Ingress, please use it or use port-forwarding to access the services:
+if you have set `LoadBalancer` service or an Ingress, please use it or use port-forwarding to access the service:

 ```bash
 kubectl port-forward svc/s3www 8080:8080 -n s3www